AyaBautista/ayab-car-dealership/README.md

 4. Move the hard-coded rootURL value from car.service.ts over to a shared constants.ts file that's accessible to other services.
 Right now, it's hard to expand the application because it's only specified in car.service.ts

 5. Update Front-End code to retrieve Vehicle Color options from the database rather than having it be a hard-coded value.

+6. From a User Experience level, I would like to rework the Grid so that it'll show all vehicles available rather than having the User play around with filters to figure out the car inventory.
+It's a lot more friendlier that way.